 When EditPad loads a file, it loads its actual bytes into memory.
 In EditPad Pro you can even see those bytes by switching to hexadecimal mode.
 That is what the term "original data" in the choices in the Convert|Text Encoding window refers to.
 Because EditPad keeps the file's original bytes in memory, it can instantly change how it interprets those bytes.
 Simply use the "interpret" option in the Text Encoding window and select another encoding.
 This option does not change the contents of the file at all, nor is there any need to reload the file.
 It only changes how EditPad translates the bytes into characters.

 While you edit a file, EditPad converts those bytes into characters on-the-fly for display.
 When you type in or paste in new text, EditPad immediately converts the characters you type into the appropriate bytes for the file's encoding.
-That means if you're file doesn't use Unicode, you can only type in or paste in characters that are supported by the file's encoding.
+That means if your file doesn't use Unicode, you can only type in or paste in characters that are supported by the file's encoding.
 EditPad's Character Map can show you all those characters.

 If you paste in characters that are not supported by the file's encoding, EditPad has no way to convert those characters into bytes to store them into the file.
 Such characters will be lost.
 They are permanently changed into question marks to indicate the actual characters you tried to paste could not be represented.
 In order to paste the actual characters, first use Edit|Undo to remove the question marks.
 Then use Convert|Text Encoding with the "encode original data with another character set" option.
 Select a Unicode transformation or any encoding that supports the characters you want to paste, as well as those already present in the file.
 EditPad then changes the bytes in the file to represent the same characters in the new encoding.
 Now you can paste your text again and get the actual characters.
 Note that you have to undo pasting the question marks.
 Changing the encoding does not magically restore the characters.
 Since EditPad Pro uses the file's actual encoding for in-memory storage rather than Unicode, newly typed or pasted characters that cannot be represented cannot be stored.